PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 Use `/L` to specify the file path for logging messages
 * For example, `/L:InfoScannerLog.txt`
 * Alternatively, define `LogMessagesToFile=True` in a key/value parameter file and optionally define the log file name using `LogFilePath=FilePath.txt`

+Use `/SF` to create a status file that is regularly updated during processing
+* The default file name is `MSFileInfoScanner_Status.xml`
+* Optionally specify a custom file name or path, e.g. `/SF:MSFileInfoScanner_Status.xml` or `/SF:C:\DMS_WorkDir1\MSFileInfoScanner_Status.xml`

 Use `/LC` to create 2D LCMS plots (this process could take several minutes for each dataset)
 * By default, plots the top 200000 points